Adhumunt/NotesTeX/README.md

 ## License
-This material is subject ot the LaTeX Project Public License.
-See http://www.ctan.org/tex-archive/help/Catalogue/licenses.lppl.html for the details of the license.
+This material is subject ot the [LaTeX Project Public License](LICENSE).